 What if we told you that the way to improved health isn't a complicated new diet or fitness trend, but rather a tried and true method?
-According to Ursula Ridens, a registered dietitian at Sharp Grossmont Hospital, there really is a simple trick to improve your health: old-school moderation.
+According to Ursula Ridens, a registered dietitian nutritionist and certified intuitive eating counselor at Sharp HealthCare, there really is a simple trick to improve your health: old-school moderation.

 "It's simple," says Ridens.
 "Eat whole foods as much as possible and choose processed foods less often.
 Follow your body's hunger and fullness cues as your guide to eating.
 Include plenty of plant-based foods like fruits, vegetables, whole grains, beans, seeds and nuts in your daily diet.
 And find pleasure in regular movement — ride a bike, hike, stretch, skip, do yoga or go for a swim.
 There are many things that can potentially get in the way of these simple strategies.
 Be patient and compassionate with yourself, and allow plenty of time to practice."

 Ridens admits that this type of eating and lifestyle isn't trendy so it doesn't often get attention.
 It doesn't yield extreme change or rapid fixes and, therefore, doesn't appeal to our modern desire for immediate returns.
 However, she feels strongly that old-school moderation really is best and believes aiming for "healthy-ish" over perfection is a good philosophy to follow.

 "Our health is made up of what we do most of the time, in terms of eating and physical activity," she says.
 "What we do sometimes — like eating a delicious piece of chocolate cake or skipping a day of exercise — has much less of an impact and shouldn't be feared or cause undue stress."

 According to Ridens, pressure to eat perfectly healthy and follow the perfect fitness plan is likely to increase internal stress.
 She cautions that diet and exercise absolutes may do more harm than good.